gilzoide/unity-flex-ui/README.md

 ![Flex Layout demo](Extras~/demo.gif)

 ## Features
-- Supported platforms: Windows, Linux, macOS, iOS and Android
+- Supported platforms: Windows, Linux, macOS, iOS, tvOS and Android
 - There is a single component you need: [FlexLayout](Runtime/FlexLayout.cs)
 - Live updates in edit mode.
 - `FlexLayout` only lays out children that also have a `FlexLayout` component, so you can still use anchors and other Layout Elements where necessary.